felixwittwer/garmin_dead_pixel_widget/README.md

 - copy the .prg file to your device's GARMIN/APPS directory
 - unplug your device and reboot

-The widget is now installed, to acces the widget press the powerbutton once shortly and press the right key on the d-pad
+The widget is now installed, to access the widget press the power button once shortly followed by a right key press on the d-pad.